Choosing A-levels for Law School: A Guide to the Best Subjects

 Critical Thinking and Analysis

-A solid foundation in A-level subjects such as English Literature and Language or History fosters critical thinking and analytical skills.
+Good A-Levels for law degree include English Literature and Language or History to foster critical thinking and analytical skills.
 These subjects challenge you to interpret complex texts, analyse arguments, and develop logical reasoning abilities.
 What’s more, Law schools value these skills, as they are fundamental for legal research, case analysis, and constructing persuasive arguments.

 Communication and Writing